 Best Portable Camping Showers

 Don't let the shape fool you.
 It weighs about 13 pounds.
-Hike Crew's portable shower runs on propane to heat water for showers.
+Hike Crew's high-quality portable shower runs on propane to heat water for showers.
 Just like your shower at home, you get to control the water temperature.
 It can reach up to 125 degrees!

 You can also use a generator, RV outlet, or 12V DC power adapter to heat the water.
 That means the car cigarette lighter will do the trick.